 Saanie Sulley, MD, PHD, MBA, is a data manager with the AIM CCI project, providing data infrastructure and analytics support to participants in the project.
 He is a health infomatician with experience in medicine, clinical decisions support systems (CDSS), healthcare data integration and predictive modeling.
 His interests include utilizing healthcare data in improving health outcomes and gaining better understanding of care processes, health equity, social determinants of health and improving access to maternal pediatric care through quality improvement in these areas.
 Saanie earned his PhD from Rutgers University in biomedical informatics and an MBA in healthcare management from Columbia Southern University.

 Amber Wilson is NHSA’s AIM CCI Program Coordinator.
-She is originally from Gaffney, South Carolina, and received her bachelor’s degree from Winthrop University.
-She began her career in maternal and child health in the WIC program where she was a nutritionist, Certified Lactation Counselor and managed a team of nutritionists, peer counselors and Registered Dietitians.
+She received her degree from Winthrop University and began her career in maternal and child health in the WIC program where she was a nutritionist, Certified Lactation Counselor and managed a team of nutritionists, peer counselors and Registered Dietitians.
 After spending several years at WIC, she transitioned into a community/rural health setting where she provided lactation education and support, delivered chronic disease prevention and management programs, assisted with the implementation of policy, systems and environmental changes related to childhood obesity in the school setting, and coordinated COVID-19 sites.
 She is passionate about maternal and child health and recently obtained her certification as an International Board Certified Lactation Consultant.
-During her free time, she enjoys listening to music, cooking and watching documentaries.

 Lidyvez Sawyer, EdD, MPH, is the Equity Implementation Strategist for NHSA’s Alliance for Innovation on Maternal Health Community Care Initiative (AIM CCI).
 Prior to this role, Mrs. Sawyer served as the Director of Community Health Wellness and Strategic Partnerships for the Stephen and Sandra Sheller Eleventh Street Family Health Practice of Drexel University.
 She also served as the former Director of Diversity, Equity, and Inclusion for the Drexel University College of Medicine.
 Mrs. Sawyer serves as a faculty member for the Arcadia University College of Health Sciences.